-One of the areas inequality apparently affects women and makes them economically disadvantaged is in the mining sector.
-And, this appears a long-time practice that is not likely to go away until huge investments in advocacy and engagements are made.
+One of the areas inequality affects women and makes them economically disadvantaged is the mining sector.
+And, this appears to be a long-time practice that is not likely to go away until huge investments in advocacy and engagements are made.

 In this report by Mr. Liberty Oseni, the Coordinator of MAWA -Foundation focusing on how inequality is affecting women in the mining sector, women on the mining sites of Abuja, narrated how the society has placed them in a disadvantaged position leading to their being sidelined in all conversations and negotiations on issues of mining that have a direct impact on them.

 For women at Ushafa mining sites, in all the community development agreements, entered into by a Chinese company that took over their lands for a bigger mining operation, they were not involved.

 Mrs. Uzodinma Chinyere who said she is the leader of women working on the mining site narrated to MAWA Foundation how the men had on many occasions sidelined women in all negotiations on issues that directly affect them.

 Chinyere who is not happy with the development disclosed that apart from sidelining the women in negotiation on issues regarding their welfare on the mining site, she said products such as stones that are broken into pieces by women to be sold to those building houses are priced far less than that of their male counterparts.